10 easy ways to prevent malware infection

 - Make sure you’re on a secure connection.
 Look for the proper padlock icon to the left of the URL.
 If it’s there, then that means the information passed between a website’s server and your browser remains private.
 In addition, the URL should read “https” and not just “http.”

 - Log out of websites after you’re done.
 Did you log into your healthcare provider’s site using your super-strong password?
 You could still be leaving yourself vulnerable if you don’t log out, especially if you’re using a public computer.
 It’s not enough to just close the browser tab or window.
 A person with enough technical prowess could access login information from session cookies and sign into a site as you.

 Layer your security

-Sometimes all the safe browsing and careful vigilance in the world can’t protect you from all threats.
-Sometimes you need a professional to catch all the poo that cybermonkeys are flinging.
+All the safe browsing and careful vigilance in the world can’t protect you from all the threats out there.
+Sometimes you need a professional to catch the poo that cybermonkeys are flinging.
 So to keep your machine clean, invest in security software and layer it up with the following:

-- Use firewall, antivirus, anti-malware, and anti-exploit technology.
-Your firewall and antivirus programs will detect and block the known bad guys.
-Meanwhile, your anti-malware and anti-exploit software can fend off sophisticated attacks from unknown agents, stopping malware infection in real time and shielding vulnerable programs from exploit attack.
+- Use firewall, anti-malware, anti-ransomware, and anti-exploit technology.
+Your firewall can detect and block some of the known bad guys.
+Meanwhile, Malwarebytes products use multiple layers of tech to fend off sophisticated attacks from unknown agents, stopping malware and ransomware infection in real time and shielding vulnerable programs from exploit attack.

 Security professionals agree a multi-layer approach—using not only multiple layers of security technology but also user awareness—helps keep you protected from the bad guys and your own mistakes.
 Now go forth and fight malware!